 Bypass navigation bar

-El Centro College, in conjunction with UT Southwestern Medical Center, provides Paramedic education for college credit and EMT training that can be taken as noncredit and converted into college credits.
+El Centro College provides Paramedic education for college credit and continuing education EMT training that can be converted into college credits.

 Acceptance to the Paramedic Program

 Priority acceptance is given to area EMS agency personnel.
-Other applicants are accepted to the program after those agency needs are met, typically allowing eight to 20 spaces for non-EMS-employed individuals.
-Application Process
+Civilian applicants are accepted to the program after those agency needs are met, typically allowing eight to 20 spaces for non-EMS-employed individuals.

 Once you have been accepted into the Paramedic program, you must complete additional paperwork such as immunizations, physical exam, drug screening and a criminal background check.
 Information on these forms will be mailed with the acceptance letter.